Configure SCIM with Azure AD

 For more information on these limitations, see Configure group claims for applications by using Azure Active Directory.

-• Once you start using SCIM, you should not update users and groups in CDP, as they will get out of sync with Azure AD, and you may notice unexpected changes if/when Azure AD realizes the differences and attempts to re-sync the users/groups.
+• Once you start using SCIM, you should not update users and groups in Cloudera, as they will get out of sync with Azure AD, and you may notice unexpected changes if/when Azure AD realizes the differences and attempts to re-sync the users/groups.

 • Updating userName is not supported in CDP.
-You must use an Azure AD field that will not change as a userName to map via SCIM to CDP.
+You must use an Azure AD field that will not change as a userName to map via SCIM to Cloudera.
 If that field is an opaque ID (for example, a UUID) then you should generate workload usernames from email as described below.

 Prerequisites

-You will need to provide the lifetime for the access token used for Azure AD to communicate to CDP.
+You will need to provide the lifetime for the access token used for Azure AD to communicate to Cloudera.
 Typical values are 1 year or 3 years; consult your security policies.
 You will need to rotate the access token before it expires.

 Steps

-1. Sign in to the CDP console.
+1. Sign in to the Cloudera console.

-2. Navigate to the Management Console.
+2. Navigate to the Cloudera Management Console.

 3. Select User Management from the left pane.